 Areas of counselling I deal with

-I have slots available on Monday daytime and evenings.
+I currently have slots available on weekdays.